The best museums in Barcelona

 ,regionOfInterest=(2500,1667.5))

-If you have extra time, you can take the opportunity to discover other districts near Chelsea that share the same essence of distinction:
+If you have extra time, you can take the opportunity to discover other districts near Chelsea that share that same essence of distinction:

-Located in the impressive Duke of York's Headquarters building, the Saatchi Gallery is a world-renowned centre for contemporary art.
-This gallery is where new artistic talents are discovered through highly provocative and innovative exhibitions.
+Located in the impressive Duke of York's Headquarters building, Saatchi Gallery is a world reference for contemporary art.
+This gallery is the place where new art talents are discovered through very provocative and innovative exhibitions.

-The National Army Museum offers an in-depth look at the history of the British Army and its global impact.
-This museum provides an educational and fascinating visit that perfectly complements the history of the nearby Royal Hospital.
+The National Army Museum offers a deep look at the history of the British Army and its impact on the world.
+This museum offers an educational and fascinating visit that perfectly complements the history of the nearby Royal Hospital.

 ,regionOfInterest=(4096,2732))